Shopping for Safe Gluten Free Products – How to Read Food Labels

 Gluten-Free Manufacturers Doing it Right Are Certified Gluten Free By Outside, Independent Agencies

-Fortunately there are many companies at the other end of the spectrum which have chosen to subject their facilities and products to outside, independent gluten free certifying agencies.
-These agencies oversee these manufacturers, audit, and in some cases train them, test their products for gluten, and have recall authority over their products should too much gluten be found in them.
+Fortunately there are many food companies at the other end of the spectrum which have chosen to subject their facilities and products to outside, independent gluten-free certifying agencies.
+These agencies oversee manufacturers, audit, and in some cases train them, test their products for gluten, and have recall authority over their products should too much gluten be found in them.

 The only Independent Gluten Free Certifiers in the US | gfJules